-- When carrying out a risk assessment, consideration must be given to relevant aspects of the task 13.1.7. which could present a hazard.
-This must include but not be limited to: Appendix B. - Relevant Lessons learned from previous significant incidents should be reviewed as part of the risk 13.1.8. assessment process. - Where the risk assessment has identified medium residual risks The Companies Project 13.1.9.
-Management must approve the risk assessments as evidence that they have reviewed to ensure that no viable alternative is available. - 13.1.10.
-Risk assessments must be reviewed: - If it is no longer valid - If there has been a significant change - When introducing new equipment, substances hazardous to health, procedures, or technology - Following an accident, incident, or case of work-related ill health - Changes in knowledge of, and information about, hazards - 13.1.11.
+- 13.1.7.
+When carrying out a risk assessment, consideration must be given to relevant aspects of the task which could present a hazard.
+This must include but not be limited to: Appendix B. - 13.1.8.
+Relevant Lessons learned from previous significant incidents should be reviewed as part of the risk assessment process. - 13.1.9.
+Where the risk assessment has identified medium residual risks The Companies Project Management must approve the risk assessments as evidence that they have reviewed to ensure that no viable alternative is available. - 13.1.10.
+Risk assessments must be reviewed: - If it is no longer valid - If there has been a significant change - When introducing new equipment, substances hazardous to health, procedures, or technology - · Following an accident, incident, or case of work-related ill health - Changes in knowledge of, and information about, hazards - 13.1.11.
 A minimum of once every 2 years for model or 'generic' risk assessments and 8 weeks for site specific risk assessments - 13.1.12.
-Changes and additional controls recorded within a Point of Work Assessment must be briefed to all relevant parties before work commences. - 13.1.13.
+'Stop if anything changes' - 13.1.13.
+Changes to the task once the Risk Assessment is approved, must be in accordance with Appendix C Change Flow & Matrix. - 13.1.14.
+Changes and additional controls recorded within a Point of Work Assessment must be briefed to all relevant parties before work commences. - 13.1.15.
+'Stop if anything changes' - 13.1.16.
+Changes to the task once the Point of Work Assessment has been undertaken by the Supervisor, must be in accordance with Appendix C Change Flow & Matrix. - 13.1.17.
 Where the changes are significant (see definitions section) the Site Lead must be consulted before work commences.
-The RAMS and the briefing must be reviewed, revised if required and re-briefed. - 13.2.
-Subcontractor Supervision - The Supplier must provide suitable and sufficient supervision for their works at all times.
-13.2.1. - 13.2.2.
+The RAMS and the briefing must be reviewed, revised if required and re-briefed.

+13.2.
+Subcontractor Supervision

+- 13.2.1.
+The Supplier must provide suitable and sufficient supervision for their works at all times. - 13.2.2.
 All Supplier supervisors must receive a 'Supervisor Induction' as part of their induction process. - 13.2.3.
 Specific supervisory responsibilities and competencies are required for lifting operations.
-Refer to Crane/Lift Supervisor details in LIFTING OPERATIONS & HSF-RM-0039d 'A Suppliers Guide to Lifting Procedures for Lorry Loaders'. - 13.2.4.
-The Company's Project Lead will monitor subcontractor supervision is undertaken. - 13.3.
-Competency Check - The supervisor setting to work must first ensure that employees and sub-contractors are 13.3.1. competent to carry out the task by checking that the individuals have the relevant training and skills specified in the Method Statement/WPP. - The Supplier must ensure that any trained but inexperienced or 'new to project' operatives have 13.3.2. direct supervision to ensure they have the competence and abilities to work in line with their training and The Company GOLDEN RULES
+Refer to Crane/Lift Supervisor details in LIFTING OPERATIONS & A Suppliers Guide to Lifting Procedures for Lorry Loaders'. - 13.2.4.
+The Company's Project Lead will monitor subcontractor supervision is undertaken.

+13.3.
+Competency Check

+- 13.3.1.
+The supervisor setting to work must first ensure that employees and sub-contractors are competent to carry out the task by checking that the individuals have the relevant training and skills specified in the Method Statement/WPP. - 13.3.2.
+The Supplier must ensure that any trained but inexperienced or 'new to project' operatives have direct supervision to ensure they have the competence and abilities to work in line with their training and The Company GOLDEN RULES